pronamic/wp-pronamic-cookies/readme.txt

 == Description ==

-The Pronamic Cookies plugins allows you to activate a cookies solutions on your WordPres website.
-There are multiple ways the inform the visitors of your website about the use of cookies.
-The Pronamic Cookies plugin support the following techniques:
+The Pronamic Cookies plugin allows you to activate a cookie solution on your WordPress website.
+There are multiple ways to inform the visitors of the use of cookies.
+The Pronamic Cookies plugin supports the following techniques:

 = Bar =

 The cookie bar technique is a simple bar along the top or bottom of the page that gives notification that your website uses cookies.
-The location, link and text are the bar can be easily adjusted.
+The location, link and text of the bar can be easily adjusted.

-**Note:** This technique won't block any cookies wich are used on your website.
+**Note:** This technique won't block any cookies which are used on your website.

 = Wall =